xpack/web-jekyll/pages/dev-tools/qemu-arm/options.md

 Unfortunately most of these options were designed for the larger versions of QEMU, intended to emulate Linux systems, and are of little use for Cortex-M emulation.

-The xPack QEMU Arm redefines some of these general options, or adds new ones, and generally uses only a small subset of the available options.
+The GNU MCU Eclipse QEMU redefines some of these general options, or adds new ones, and generally uses only a small subset of the available options.

 The common ones are presented below.